LayerXcom/confidential-computing-modules/README.md

 ## Testing in HW
 Assumed your hardware supports Intel SGX or run it on [Azure Confidential Computing](https://azure.microsoft.com/ja-jp/solutions/confidential-compute/).

-If you don't have a docket network for testing: (Docker compose doesn't be working currently due to AESM service deamon.)
+If you haven't create a docker network for testing:
 ```
 $ docker network create --subnet=172.18.0.0/16 test-network
 ```